inab/pubmed_retrieval/README.md

 The tool only download the files that contains the contents of the documents, that is files *.xml.gz

 This library can be use as a step of a pipeline with the objective of mantain updated the PubMed Data to continue with the next processing.

 ========================

 1.- Clone this repository

     $ git clone https://github.com/javicorvi/pubmed_update.git

+2.- Python 2.7

-2.- Third Party
+3.- Third Party

 	The pandas library: pip install pandas

-3.- Run the script
+4.- Run the script

 	To run the script just execute python pubmed_update -o /home/myname/pubmed_data

-4.- The container
+5.- The container

-	If you just want to run the app without any kind of configuration you can do it through the docker container is avaiblable in xxxxx
+	If you just want to run the app without any kind of configuration you can do it through the docker container is avaiblable in https://hub.docker.com/r/javidocker/pubmed_update/

-	To run the docker
+	To run the docker:

 	docker run --rm -u $UID  -v /home/yourname/pubmed_data:/app/data pubmed_update

+	the path home/yourname/pubmed_data will be the working directory in where the data will be downloaded.